finvernizzi-ML/migration_instructions/Readme.md

 # Hardware serials

-Please fill in this [worksheet](https://docs.google.com/spreadsheets/d/17m4oCpdMDqBIbVGonnpGqMsnquwC1m6luj7pF50o108/edit?usp=sharing).
+Please fill in your details in this [worksheet](https://docs.google.com/spreadsheets/d/17m4oCpdMDqBIbVGonnpGqMsnquwC1m6luj7pF50o108/edit?usp=sharing).

-Use your monstar-lab.com account to access it
+>Only google monstar-lab.com accounts can access it

 Here you can find istructions for finding serial numbers of your hardware